 Each hand also represents something in its own right:

-- The right hand reaching down to touch earth represents upaya (skillful means)
+- The right hand reaching down to touch earth represents upaya (skilful means)

-- The left hands on the lap represents prajna (wisdom).
+- The left hand on the lap represents prajna (wisdom).

 - Sit comfortably with good posture

 - Close your eyes and meditate for a few moments.